"There is no greater bore than perfection."

 , fans of competitive activities like sports are like this too.
 It can be fun to train and practice and challenge like minded people as you improve your skills.

 Anime and Manga

 - Endou in Inazuma Eleven.
 On more than one occasion, he actually got excited from seeing the opposing team score a goal on him or otherwise getting his butt kicked, because it meant he had a chance to play against amazing opponents.
 Hiroto also shows bits of this mixed with Spirited Competitor when he seeks out Raimon (and Endou in particular) for a match.

 - This is a lot of the stronger characters in the Pokémon series.
 Cynthia in particular is now at the point where she automatically identifies determined-looking ten-year-olds as godly powerful, which for her is reason enough to single them out for a challenge.

-- Kenpachi from Bleach, of the Axe Crazy Blood Knight variety.
+- Kenpachi from Bleach, of the Crazy Awesome Blood Knight variety.

 - One Piece has Roronoa Zoro, who wants to be the world's greatest swordsman, basically duels everyone holding a sword to prove that he's the best and improve himself.